vp0000/LinRegPy/README.md

 The run_example.py file has a baseline implementation of the OLS method on the California Housing Dataset at scikit-learn(https://www.dcc.fc.up.pt/~ltorgo/Regression/cal_housing.html).
 Based on your requirements, you can play around with the method_dict and analyse the results for multiple models at once.

-Note that the mult parameter in the method dictionary is used as a common reference for the extra parameter in the loss function in Lasso, Ridge and Huber regression, usually referred to as lambda, alpha and delta in many popular implementations:
+Note that the mult parameter in the method dictionary is used as a common reference for the extra parameter in the loss function in Lasso, Ridge and Huber regression, usually referred to as $\lambda$, $\alpha$ and $\delta$ in many popular implementations:

 $$\mathcal{L}_{\text{lasso}}(\beta_0, \beta) = \sum_{i=1}^{n} \left( y_i - \beta_0 - x_i^{\top}\beta \right)^{2} +\lambda \sum_{j=1}^{p} |\beta_j|$$
 $$\mathcal{L}_{\text{ridge}}(\beta_0, \beta) = \sum_{i=1}^{n} \left( y_i - \beta_0 - x_i^{\top}\beta \right)^{2} +\alpha \sum_{j=1}^{p} \beta_j^{2}$$